World shares dip after hitting record highs; U.S. yields rise

 The U.S. dollar index touched a more than 6-week low and Treasury yields edged up after posting on Friday their largest weekly drop since June and oil prices slipped on concerns over rising coronavirus cases globally.

-On Wall Street indexes fell, with the Nasdaq being the biggest decliner.
-Tesla Inc shares fell following a fatal crash involving one of its cars.
+On Wall Street indexes fell, with the Nasdaq (.IXIC) being the biggest decliner.
+Tesla Inc (TSLA.O) shares fell following a fatal crash involving one of its cars.

 "The market has had a huge jump to the upside so it needs to take a little bit of rest," said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.